GUFTUGUWITHASIF/Blog/README.md

-pecial thanks to the Django community and the creators of the Django web framework for making this project possible.
+Special thanks to the Django community and the creators of the Django web framework for making this project possible.
 Feel free to customize this README to include any additional information specific to your project or any other details you find relevant.
 Including clear and concise instructions for setting up and using your blog is essential to help others understand and contribute to your project.